AlexBlagescu/Lab-Robotics/Matrix Game/README.md

 ## High Score

    This function shows the best score that was inregistred by a player.
 The score is saved on EEPROM, so the highscore remains even if the arduino is restarted.
-To exit the High Score function, press the JS.
+To exit the High Score function press the JS.

 ## Settings